EmilioCorigliano/ASPIS/README.md

 ### General behaviour of REDDI

 All aliases are "solved" (aliases substituted with aliasees).
-All the `volatile` global variables are treated like `excluded` GV.
+All the `volatile` global variables are treated like `exclude` GV.

-We mark the resources to protect with the `recursive_protection` annotation and the resources that shouldn't be protected with the `exclude` annotation.
+We mark the resources to protect with the `to_harden` annotation and the resources that shouldn't be protected with the `exclude` annotation.
 In the middle there is the grey-area, with the rest of resources that are not marked at all.
 First of all, recursively all the resources and their dependencies are protected, leading to an expansion of the sphere of replication.
 The most critical and non trivial transformations are the ones in the edges of the two spheres: when we have to go from the protected part to the excluded part and vice-versa.
-When all the duplication path is computed and protected, all the fixups will be done to generate coherent code, avoiding to call malformed functions.
+When all the duplication path is computed and protected, all the fixups will be done to generate coherent code, avoiding the call of malformed functions.

-All uses of the `recursive_protection` global variables are duplicated:
+All uses of the `to_harden` global variables are duplicated (also in `exclude` and `to_duplicate` functions).
+All the BB of the `to_harden` function are duplicated, along with all the used `to_harden` and grey-area functions. `to_duplicate` functions are called two times and `exclude` functions are called in their classic version.

+Particular cases when calling a function:
+- passing trivial variable by value
+- passing trivial variable by reference
+- passing trivial variable by pointer
+- passing complex variable by value
+- passing complex variable by reference
+- passing complex variable by pointer
+- passing function pointer: TBD (using two times the classic function?)

+All cases when in different kind of functions:
+- In `to_harden` functions:
-- In `exclude` functions, all operations are duplicated for both the GV or only the stores are duplicated?.
+    - all operations are duplicated for everything.
-    - If called a `recursive_protection` function: TBD (see Case 1) [ENTER IN SPHERE OF REPLICATION]
+    - If call a `to_harden` function: Call the `_dup` version
-    - If called a `to_duplicate` function: called two times for both the GV.
+    - If call a `to_duplicate` function: Call two times the classic version
-    - If called a `exclude` function: called two times for both the GV.
+    - If call a `exclude` function: Call the classic version [EXIT FROM SPHERE OF REPLICATION].
-    - If called a grey-area funciton: TBD
+    - If call a grey-area funciton: Call the `_dup` version [EXPANSION OF SPHERE OF REPLICATION].
+    - Return value: same but duplicated.
+Externally used just by the single return
+- In `to_duplicate` functions:
-- In `to_duplicate` functions, all operations are duplicated for both the GV (Case 3).
+    - all operations are duplicated for both the duplciated GV (Case 3).
+    - If call a `to_harden` function: Create `_dup` version of the `to_duplicate` function with just the needed duplicated parameters.
+    - If call a `to_duplicate` function: Call one time the function if the variable isn't duplicated.
+    - If call a `exclude` function: Call one time the classic version
+    - If call a grey-area funciton: Call the classic or `_original` version
+    - Return value: just one
-    - TBD
+- In `exclude` functions:
-- In grey-area and in `recursive_protection` functions, all operations are duplicated for both the GV.
+    - all operations are duplicated for both the duplicated GV [or only the stores are duplicated?].
+    - If call a `to_harden` function: Call the `_original` version
+    - If call a `to_duplicate` function: Call one time the classic or `_original` version
-    - If called a `recursive_protection` function: TBD (see Case 1)
+    - If call a `exclude` function: Call the classic version
+    - If call a grey-area funciton: Call the classic or `_original` version
+    - Return value: just one
+- In grey-area functions:
+    - all operations are duplicated for both the duplicated GV.
+    - If call a `to_harden` function: Call the `_dup` version, duplicating all the parameters.
+If needed create a `_dup` version of itself (Case 5).
+Return is single but passed two times to the function [ENTER IN SPHERE OF REPLICATION]
-    - If called a `to_duplicate` function: called two times, one for first GV and one for the duplicated one.
+    - If call a `to_duplicate` function: Call two times the classic or `_original` or `_dup` version, depending if it is applied to a duplicated variable
-    - If called a `exclude` function: called two times for both the GV.
-[EXIT FROM SPHERE OF REPLICATION]
+    - If call a `exclude` function: Call the classic version [EXIT FROM SPHERE OF REPLICATION]
-    - If called a grey-area funciton: TBD
+    - If call a grey-area funciton: Call the classic or `_original` version
+    - Return value: just one if its not duplicated, two if duplicated

 ### Bad particular cases
 #### Case 1
-What if it is called a `recursive_protection` with two parameters where the first is a `recursive_protection` GV and the other is an `exclude` GV.
+What if it is called a `to_harden` with two parameters where the first is a `to_harden` GV and the other is an `exclude` GV.

 Solution 1:
 Creating an alternative where is duplicated only the parameter to duplicate but not the others.